Moles Freckles and Skin Tags

 If in examining your mole(s) you find any of the above to be true then it’s important to have it checked by a qualified professional such as a doctor or dermatologist.
 Catching symptoms early is key to successful treatment for moles that are cancerous.
 There are several different types of treatment options when caught early too, including Mohs Surgery, which you can read more about here.

 At the Idaho Skin Institute, we are dedicated to caring for all of your skin needs.
 If you notice any new moles (especially after age 20) or if you have a bothersome mole that bleeds, itches or is painful it is best to have it looked at by your doctor or dermatologist.
-We have a free skin cancer screening on the first Tuesday of every month, from 5:00 to 6:15 PM (except when they fall on a holiday or election).
+We have a free skin cancer screening on the first Tuesday of every month, starting at 5:00p.m (except when they fall on a holiday or election).
 For more information on how we can help you, visit our website.
 Whatever specific skin concerns you may have, you can expect genuine and personalized care from the practitioners at Idaho Skin Institute to optimize your individual outcome.

 Our Locations